bytecodealliance/rustix/README.md

 ### Linux raw syscall support

 On Linux, `posish` can optionally be configured to use the raw Linux syscall ABI directly instead of `libc`.
-To enable this, set the `RUSTFLAGS` environment variable to `--cfg linux_raw`, or otherwise pass `--cfg linux_raw` to rustc.
+To enable this, use Rust nightly, and set the `RUSTFLAGS` environment variable to `--cfg linux_raw`, or otherwise pass `--cfg linux_raw` to rustc.
 This mode is new, and so far only supports x86-64 and aarch64, but a fair amount of code has been successfully adapted to use it, and ports to most other architectures should be straightforward.

 This feature is fun in two ways:
  - By being implemented entirely in Rust, avoiding `libc`, `errno`, and